 The stench of this place is almost overwhelming.
-Anyone entering must make a DC 13 Con save or become sickened for as long as they remain within the chamber and for 1d4 rounds thereafter.
-If the save is failed by 4 or more, the victim is nauseated instead of sickened for the duration of the effect.
-The stream ranges from 1-2 feet deep and has a gravel bottom, so it is not treacherous to cross, but it is thoroughly fouled by the contents of the room.
-Anyone daring to drink of it must make a DC 17 Con save or contract filth fever.
+Anyone entering must make a saving throw or become sickened (-1 to hit and saves) for as long as they remain within the chamber and for 1d4 rounds thereafter.
+The stream ranges from 1ft-2ft deep and has a gravel bottom, so it is not treacherous to cross, but it is thoroughly fouled by the contents of the room.
+Anyone daring to drink of it must make a saving throw or contract a disease (1d4 damage/hour until cured).

-A total of 10 carcasses hang in here: 7 sheep and 3 swine.
-They have all been slaughtered and hung here to age a bit by Cwdcai (area 9) before he uses them in one of his meals.
-If detect magic is cast in this chamber, 3 of the carcasses bear an aura of transmutation (2 sheep and 1 pig).
-If a dispel magic successfully overcomes the source of this aura (DC 13) or a true seeing or similar magic is used, it is revealed that these 3 are actually polymorphed human carcasses that have nonetheless been gutted and flayed along with the others.
+A total of 10 carcasses hang here: 7 sheep and 3 swine.
+Cwdcai (Area 9) slaughtered and hung all of them here to age a bit before he uses them in one of his meals.
+If detect magic is cast in this chamber, 3 of the carcasses radiate magic (2 sheep and 1 pig).
+If a gem of seeing or similar magic is used, it is revealed that these 3 are actually polymorphed human carcasses that have nonetheless been gutted and flayed along with the others.
 These unfortunates are shepherds and pig keepers captured by cultists while they went about rustling from the local flocks.
 Those brought here but not immediately needed by Maregeth to create more bog burgyns were instead transformed into livestock and given to Cwdcai.
 The disgusting cook cares little for the source of his meat, and happily brought these here for slaughter.

 The western side of the room near where the stream exits contains piles of offal and other inedible bits of the slaughtered beasts.
-There is a greater concentration of feeding vermin here, and if the PCs approach within 10 feet, they disturb 8 centipede swarms currently feeding upon the refuse.
-Any noise of battle here alerts Cwdcai in area 9 and allows him time to prepare for intruders.
+There is a greater concentration of feeding vermin here, and if the characters approach within 10ft, they disturb 4 centipede swarms currently feeding upon the refuse.
+Any noise of battle here alerts Cwdcai in Area 9 and allows him time to prepare for intruders.